xcooper/mobius/README.md

 mobius init --provider open-ai --model gpt-3.5-turbo --api-key ...
 ```

 This is a simple command only initialize some configurations.
-Including,
-* The configurations for using AI

 ### Chat